-Putting In The Hours
+Putting in the Hours

-Going Back To Class
+Going Back to Class

-Your local training program has instructors who know the industry, and you’ll be getting real-life lessons from their time in the field.
-Even if an employer isn't concerned with a degree, they will be impressed that you're taking the time to learn more about how you can be better at your job.
+Your local training program has instructors who know the industry.
+You can get valuable advice from their time in the field.
+Even if an employer isn't concerned with another degree, they will be impressed that you're taking the time to learn more about how you can be better at your job.

-Staying On Top Of The Industry
+Staying On Top of the Industry

-Don't Do It For The Money
+Don't Do It Just for the Money